JamalSadeghi/TLVParser/README.md

 TLV Parser
 =============
+Within data communication protocols, TLV (type-length-value or tag-length-value) is an encoding scheme used for optional information element in a certain protocol.
 In this project  you  can use below features that act on tags with hex and binary format:
 -	Parse data to TLV format
 -	Build data from TLV format